Online Poisoning Attacks Against Data-Driven Predictive Control: Introduction

 Data-driven predictive control (DPC) is a feedback control method for systems with unknown dynamics \cite{coulson2019data,allibhoy2020data,dorfler2022bridging}.
 It combines the idea of Willems' fundamental lemma and model predictive control: the former gives a parameterization of the system's future input-output trajectories using linear functions of the past input-output data \cite{willems2005note,van2020willems,yu2021controllability}, and the latter gives a feedback controller that repeatedly optimizes the system's future input-output trajectories \cite{mayne2000constrained,mayne2014model}.
 DPC has been successful for various systems, including quadrotors \cite{elokda2021data}, power converters \cite{huang2021decentralized}, as well as building heating, ventilation, and air conditioning \cite{chinde2022data}.

-DPC relies heavily on data.
-It is susceptible to adversarial data perturbations, or \emph{data poisoning attacks}, which has attracted increasing attention in machine learning \cite{goodfellow2014explaining,kurakin2016adversarial,sharma2019attacks,agarwal2022task}.
+Since DPC relies heavily on data, it is susceptible to adversarial data perturbations, or \emph{data poisoning attacks} \cite{goodfellow2014explaining,kurakin2016adversarial,sharma2019attacks,agarwal2022task}.
 On the other hand, it remains unclear how vulnerable DPC is against data poisoning attacks.
 The results in \cite{alpago2020extended,coulson2021distributionally} show that DPC is robust against zero-mean stochastic noise in data.
-These results do not extend to deterministic data poisoning attacks.
-Meanwhile, results on data poisoning attacks against state estimators \cite{pajic2016attack,miao2016coding,pajic2017design,jovanov2019relaxing} and controllers based on virtual reference feedback \cite{russo2021poisoning,russo2021data} do not consider DPC, or any trajectory-optimization-based controllers.
+But they do not extend to deterministic data poisoning attacks.
+Meanwhile, results on data poisoning attacks against state estimators \cite{pajic2016attack,miao2016coding,pajic2017design,jovanov2019relaxing} and virtual reference feedback controllers \cite{russo2021poisoning,russo2021data} do not consider DPC, or any trajectory-optimization-based controllers.
 To our best knowledge, data poisoning attacks against DPC have received little if any attention.

-We formulate a data-poisoning attack problem in DPC, where an \emph{attacker} computes bounded additive perturbations to the output data to change the trajectories optimized by DPC.
-We show that the computation of a poisoning attack is a bilevel optimization, where the lower level optimizes the trajectory in DPC, and the upper level optimizes the attack.
+We formulate a data-poisoning attack problem in DPC, where an \emph{attacker} computes bounded additive perturbations to the online output data---which lack the thorough validation typically available for offline data and, compared with input data, are sensitive to noninvasive modifications of the sensors' physical environment \cite{pajic2016attack}---to change the trajectories optimized by DPC.
+We show that computing a poisoning attack is a bilevel optimization: the lower level optimizes the trajectory in DPC, and the upper level optimizes the attack.

 Furthermore, we develop an efficient numerical method to compute poisoning attacks against DPC by approximating the bilevel optimization using a single-level convex optimization.
 We construct this approximation in two steps.
 First, we transform the bilevel optimization into a single-level nonconvex optimization using the solution map of the lower-level trajectory optimization.
 Second, we approximate the single-level nonconvex optimization using a convex one by implicitly differentiating said solution map.